-Trending upward in gluten and grain free flours substitutes is Tiger Nut flour.
+Trending upward in gluten and grain-free flours substitutes is Tiger Nut flour.
 It is not made from a nut, but from a root plant.
 Tiger nut is high in fiber and protein and helps maintain blood glucose levels.
 It is a resistant starch that can keep the gut healthy by feeding good bacteria.
-Taste wise, it is nutty and sweet.
+Taste-wise, it is nutty and sweet.
 It can be used to bake cookies, brownies, pancakes, tarts, doughs, and even in hamburgers.
 Baking requires a 1:1 substitution ratio for wheat flours2.
-Again, trial and error is needed to perfect your favorite recipes.
+Again, trial and error are needed to perfect your favorite recipes.
 Tiger Nut flour can be found at natural food stores and is available online.
 You can also find Tiger Nuts, which can be a great grain-free snack.

 Green Banana Flour

 Super brand new to the grain-free flours list is green banana flour.
 It is made from unripe green bananas and processed before the natural fruit sugars are formed.
 Green banana flour is loaded with nutrients, specifically potassium, and is a highly resistant starch.
 This makes it a healthy choice for the gut.
 It has an earthy flavor and can be used in smoothies, muffins, cupcakes, cookies, breads, cakes, waffles, and as a thickener for sauces.
 For baking, use 1/3 cup less green banana flour than wheat flour to substitute in your recipes7.
 Experimentation is the key to having success in your recipes.
 Green banana flour can be purchased online.